Shirleyiscool/Scraping-Sephora/README.md

+# Sephora Product Analysis
+  - Start date: 02/2019
+  - For education: FE 290 - Data and Programming for Analytics @ UCI
+  - Author: Shirley Li

+Table of Contents
+---
    * [About the project](#about-the-project)
    * [Scraping data from Sephora](#scraping-data-from-sephora)
       * [Step 1: Get all the brand links and product links](#step-1-get-all-the-brand-links-and-product-links)